-A lot happened in Gratian’s short life.
-He was the son of the emperor Valentinian I and in A.D.
-367 was made Augustus at only seven years old!
-When his father died in A.D.
-375 Gratian suddenly ruled the Western Roman Empire at just fifteen.
-Then in A.D.
-378 his uncle Valens died in the battle of Adrianopolis, leaving him sole ruler of the whole Roman Empire!
+Gratian was the son of the emperor Valentinian I and in A.D.
+367 was made Augustus at only seven years old.
+His father died in A.D.
+375 and his uncle Valens in A.D.
+378 leaving him sole ruler of the whole Roman Empire at 19!
 Realising he could not rule alone Gratian promoted the successful general Theodosius to Augustus in the East.
 They fought off multiple barbarian invasions until in A.D.
 383 Magnus Maximus, the commander in Britain, thought he could do better and rebelled.
-The unfortunate Gratian was deserted by his troops and murdered at Lugdunum (Lyon), he was just 24 years old.
+The unfortunate Gratian was deserted by his troops and murdered at Lugdunum (Lyon), just 24 years old.
 Gratian had a turbulent reign of constant border warfare and was a fervent Christian, famously removing the ancient Altar of Victory from the Senate in Rome!
-The coins of Gratian are a bit harder to find than those of his father and uncle, likely from the instability at the time.
-Here we offer bronze coins of Gratian in Very Fine condition.
-Continue your collection of the House of Valentinian with this young emperor.
+The coins of Gratian are a bit harder to fi nd than those of his father and uncle, likely from the instability at the time.
+We can off er bronze coins of Gratian in Very Fine and Fine condition with various reverses.

 Born about A.D.
 328 Valens was the younger brother of the emperor Valentinian I. Trusted with the rule of the eastern provinces of the Empire, he spent much of his reign campaigning against the Goths and the Persians.
 In A.D.
 376 Valens allowed the Gothic tribes to cross the Danube frontier and settle in Roman territory.
 But as a result of terrible treatment from the Roman Administrators (against Valen’s express orders), the Goths rebelled.
 Valens attacked prematurely, rushing into ‘The Battle of Adrianople’ unorganised.
 He was killed and his army almost wiped out!
 This loss meant the end of the traditional Roman Empire had begun.
 Valens was not gifted in war but cared for the general populace, relaxing taxes for the poor and living moderately.
 We offer his bronze coins showing his bust on the obverse and the emperor dragging a barbarian captive on the reverse.
 The reverse legend ‘GLORIA ROMANORVM’ refers to Valens as ‘The Glory of the Romans’ against the barbarians.
 Sadly, for him and his army, it appears the barbarians had the glory.
 These grade Very Fine, for the Glory of the Romans!